SarinhaCortez/blutentanz/README.md

 # Blütentanz

+Scored **18/20**.
 This is a full-implemented version of the chess-inspired board game, Blütentanz, in Prolog.